denisidoro/reseau/README.md

 ### Accessing state from other nodes

-It's up to you how to expose state between states.
+It's up to you how to expose state between nodes.

 You can either pass a getter lambda function to child controllers or define public functions or even prevent it whatsoever, for encapsulation reasons.
 One native, quick way to do this is to make your root controller extend `HolderController` and use an extension function that returns the state observable for a given controller by its name.